ameuleman/HeightMap-GL3.3/README.md

 # HeightMap

 ## Description
-The program load a black and white image and perform edge detection thanks to Canny algorithm.
-Then it convert the original image, the processed one and the intermediate steps as height maps to display them using OpenGL.
+The program loads a black and white image and perform edge detection thanks to Canny algorithm.
+Then it converts the original image, the processed one and the intermediate steps as height maps to display them using OpenGL.

 It is possible to activate a plan that enables to highlight edges over a threshold.